Consensus vs Semantic Scholar

 Who should pick which

-• Graduate student writing a literature review on a specific hypothesis
+• Graduate student writing literature review

 Pick: Consensus

-• Developer building a scholarly search app
+• Developer building scholarly app

 Pick: Semantic Scholar